Greg Poulsen, Senior Vice President and Chief Strategy Officer

 Will this legislation change health insurance and premiums for Intermountain employees?

-There are a number of new requirements that take place in 2010 and 2011 for insurance, but they're things Intermountain Healthcare has provided for its employees for a very long time.
-I don't think there will be a lot of major changes or even minor changes over the next couple of years.
+There are a number of new requirements that took place in 2010 and 2011 for insurance, but they're things Intermountain Healthcare has provided for its employees for a very long time.
+I don't think there will be a lot of major changes over the next couple of years.

 How will we handle the volumes that will result from 32 million more people having health insurance?